 Dr Luke Hakes

-Luke is an Investment Manager in the Ventures division of Octopus Investments.
+Luke is an Investment Director in the Ventures division of Octopus Investments.
 Luke represents Octopus on the boards of a number of high technology start-ups in the Semiconductor and Engineering spaces.
 After starting his career as a research scientist Luke moved into Management and Technology consulting where he spent a number of years helping large blue chip companies address their performance and operational deficiencies.
 Luke holds a BSc in Biochemistry and Biotechnology, an MSc in Bioinformatics and a PhD in Computational Genetics.

 Alvise Bonivento is an Investment Director at IMI fondi chiusi sgr – Atlante Ventures.
 He has experience in running all parts of the deal flow and focuses on the ICT, embedded systems and biomedical device industries.
 He serves on the board of several Atlante portfolio companies.
 Previously, Alvise served at McKinsey & Co as an associate with responsibilities of team management working on various industrial sectors.
 The holder of several patents in the field of robotics, he holds a Laurea Degree in Communication Technologies from the University of Padua and a Master of Science and PhD in Electrical Engineering and Computer Science from the University of California at Berkeley .